Cognitive Dissonance And Ways To Resolve It

 A few indicators that your feelings could be due to cognitive dissonance could be:

-• Uncertainty about taking an important decision
+• Uncertainty about making an important decision

 • The process of trying to justify your decision or action you’ve taken